 Climate change was incorporated into the Global Health and Social Accountability portfolio in response to increasing calls for primary care providers to address the effects of climate change on the communities they serve in their clinical work, scholarship and education.

-Led by Drs.
-Samantha Green and Edward Xie, Faculty Co-Leads in Climate Change and Health, DFCM is exploring opportunities to integrate social accountability for climate change and health with the unique and essential skills of primary care through education, advocacy, scholarship, and health system improvements.
+Led by Dr. Samantha Green, Faculty Lead in Climate Change and Health, DFCM is exploring opportunities to integrate social accountability for climate change and health with the unique and essential skills of primary care through education, advocacy, scholarship and health system improvements.

-Drs.
-Green and Xie host a regular community of practice that works together to take action, answer important questions and make sustainable change.
+Dr. Green hosts a regular community of practice that works together to take action, answer important questions and make sustainable change.
 If you would like to join in this work, please contact firstname.lastname@example.org.